SaaS · Analysis

 A few things merchants often overlook when setting up BNPL:

 Placement matters.
 BNPL options that appear only at checkout convert much worse than those promoted on product pages.
-Show the installment amount — "3 payments of IDR 150,000" — on the product detail page itself.
+Show the installment amount, such as "3 payments of IDR 150,000", on the product detail page itself.

 Fraud risk is still real.
 Merchants bear zero credit risk with most BNPL integrations since the BNPL provider carries it, but fraud risk on physical goods shipped before payment confirmation is still on the merchant in most contracts.
 Don't ship until you have confirmed payment approval from the BNPL provider, not just consumer consent.